apache/druid/docs/development/extensions-core/kafka-supervisor-operations.md

 The number of reading tasks is controlled by `replicas` and `taskCount`.
 In general, there will be `replicas * taskCount` reading tasks, the exception being if taskCount > {numKafkaPartitions} in which case {numKafkaPartitions} tasks will be used instead.
-When `taskDuration` elapses, these tasks will transition to publishing state and `replicas * taskCount` new reading tasks will be created.
-Therefore to allow for reading tasks and publishing tasks to run concurrently, there should be a minimum capacity of:
+When `taskDuration` elapses, one task and it's replicas will transition to publishing state and new reading tasks will be created.
+Therefore, to allow for reading tasks and publishing tasks to run concurrently, there should be a minimum capacity of:

 ```
-workerCapacity = 2 * replicas * taskCount
+workerCapacity = replicas * (taskCount + 1)
 ```

 This value is for the ideal situation in which there is at most one set of tasks publishing while another set is reading.